tkr22777/shobdo/application/shobdo-app/Readme.md

 Notice:
 =======

 The service is in dev mode.
-Things are (maybe) broken.
-TODO: fix everything and update this readme.

 Cool!
-If you a dev, follow along.
+If you want to contribute, follow along.

+Install Java8 SDK.

 Check the `Makefile` and use `make` commands to run/test/build.